fraadap/Synthetic-Brain-Cancer-Image-Generation-and-Classification/README.md

 ## 📎 More Info

-🔗 _Check out the full paper and code repository for more details!_
+🔗 _Check out the full paper in doc/ for more details!_